alidasdan/hypergraph-partitioning-algorithms/README.md

-algorithms: FMS (Fiduccia-Mattheyses-Sanchis), PLM (Partitioning by Locked Moves), PFM (Partitioning by Free Moves), SA (Simulated Annealing - 2 versions), and RSA (Simulated Annealing with ratio cut model), as detailed in [DaAy97].
+algorithms: FMS (Fiduccia-Mattheyses-Sanchis), PLM (Partitioning by Locked Moves), PFM (Partitioning by Free Moves), SA (Simulated Annealing - 2 versions), and RSA (Simulated Annealing with ratio cut model - 2-way partitioning only), as detailed in [DaAy97].

-TODO: RSA will be added soon.

 ## THE HYPERGRAPH PARTITIONING PROBLEM